 Enjoy the Budapest Night at a Ruin Bar

 Before visiting Budapest, we had never heard of a ruin bar, but quickly came to admire the concept.
 These pubs are abandoned buildings and derelict spaces transformed into an eclectic meeting place where you can enjoy a cheap beer or cocktail.
 Since we only learned of their existence on our last night in Budapest, we only had the opportunity to explore one, so we went to where it all started- Szimpla Kert.

-Despite its inclusion in this post about how to best experience Budapest at night, you can also visit ruin bars during the day.
+Despite its inclusion in this post about how to best experience Budapest by night, you can also visit ruin bars during the day.
 Our guess would be that they are probably best visited after the sun goes down.
 The eclectic and colorful ambiance is like something we haven’t experienced before.
 The ruin bars are a fun way to end the perfect Budapest night!

 Mismatched furniture, colorful lights, unique art work, and funky decor (including an old bathtub and a Trabant car) adorn these multi-room, multi-floor structures.

 Beer is cheap and with multiple taps situated throughout, there’s plenty to choose from.
 Cocktails and wine are also available.
 So, no matter your drink preference, there’s something for everyone!

 Szimpla Kert also has a few places where you can grab a bite to eat for when your hunger strikes.
 Perfect for a late night snack!